 1. Fill out and submit the relevant paperwork.

-find North Carolina’s small claims forms here or you may be able to get them in person at your county’s court office.
+Before you start on the forms, make sure you have all the details of your case and the name and address of the defendant handy.
+You can find North Carolina’s small claims forms here or you may be able to get them in person at your county’s court office.
 To submit your claim, you’ll need the following:

 – Three copies of the appropriate complaint form (money, personal property recovery, eviction, etc.)